 An introduction to the history, politics, and culture of the northern half of North America, emphasizing the relationship between environment and national identity.

-HIST 213: North American Environmental History
+HIST 213 North American Environmental History

 This class introduces the practices and purposes of studying our past relationships with nature, to better understand the origins of North America's landscapes today.

-HIST 224: Eighteenth Century North America
+HIST 224 Eighteenth Century North America

 A course that explores how different peoples — Aboriginal, British, French, and American — claimed and fought over the environments of North America, shaping today's national borders.

-UNIV 200: West, Cowboys, Nature, Myth
+UNIV 200 The West, Nature, and National Myth